Leigh Ford, Director

 The study of communication is important to virtually every profession that involves working with people, making it an excellent major, minor or cognate for communication-related jobs in education, business, government agencies, media, health care professions, social services, industry, and other public and private organizations.
 Communication is central to positions in public relations, strategic communication, information management, employee communication, and training and development.
 Professional curricular programs in diverse modes of media production provide both the background knowledge and training for positions in journalism and media production, performance and management.

 The School of Communication is dedicated to meeting the personal and professional communication objectives of our students.
 Seven major areas of concentration are available: Communication Studies; Film, Video, and Media Studies; Interpersonal Communication; Journalism; Organizational Communication; Public Relations; and Telecommunications and Information Management.
 These major areas of concentration reflect the primary divisions in the discipline, with required courses to ensure adequate preparation in specific fields.
 The concentration areas and accompanying upper-level requirements provide appropriate guidance to assure that programs of study are academically sound.

 Two minors - Minor in Communication and Minor in Journalism - are also offered.
-However, students may complete only one program (major or minor) in the School of Communication.

 - the courses are approved as direct equivalents to current WMU courses in the major or minor or;